 Payments: A discretionary grant - the amount will depend on how much money has been issued to the bursary fund and the total of students of whose household income which has been evidenced.

 Students must also be under the age of 19 on 31 August in the academic year in which he/she starts the programme of study funded by the EFA (Education Funding Agency) and must meet the residency criteria in order to be eligible to access bursary funding.

 Bursaries are conditional on the student meeting agreed standards set by the school.
 The payment of awards will be independent upon satisfactory behaviour, attitude and attendance and students will be expected to demonstrate a commitment to their course through completion of work and engagement in class activities.
 Whole or part payment may be withheld if standards in this regard are not met.

 How do I apply for the Bursary Award?

 A Bursary application form can be collected from BTEA Reception or downloaded from the school website (please see above).
 Parents/Carers should complete the application form indicating which category of fund they wish to apply for.

 Institutions are required to take reasonable steps in order to ensure that all claims are valid.
-In order to do this we need to see some evidence of student/family income.
-The easiest way to do this is to send us your latest Tax Credit Award Notice (form TC602)/Universal Credit Award that correctly states your total household income for the tax year.
+In order to do this we need to see evidence of student/family income.
+The easiest way to do this is to send us your latest Tax Credit Award Notice (form TC602)/Universal Credit Award (all pages are required) that correctly states your total household income for the tax year.

-If a parent/student is unable to provide a copy of this document but believes that they qualify for an award, they should contact Mrs Kayleigh Dyer on the main school number.
+If a parent/student is unable to provide a copy of this document but believes that they qualify for an award, they should contact Mrs Kayleigh Dyer on the main school number (0117 9838080).